Galliano, Louisiana: Government and infrastructure

 The United States Postal Service operates the Galliano Post Office.

 Education

 Lafourche Parish Public Schools operates public schools.
 Galliano Elementary School is in the community.
 Residents south of 17982 West Main and East 120 are instead zoned to Golden Meadow Lower Elementary and Golden Meadow Upper Elementary.

 Residents south of West 106 (Bully Camp Road) and East 74 are zoned to Golden Meadow Middle School while those north are zoned to Larose-Cut Off Middle School.

 South Lafourche High School is also in Galliano CDP and serves all of the territory.

 Lafourche Parish Library operates the South Lafourche Library in Galliano, which has a Cut Off postal address.
+Damage from Hurricane Ida meant that the parish had to rebuild the inside of the library.
+There was a previous Cut Off Galliano Branch Library.

+Fletcher Technical Community College has Lafourche Parish in the college's service area.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.